HubPeg/githubtest/README.md

 # githubtest
-This is a test that has been done with a Tutorial.
+This is just a test.